Asymptotically efficient adaptive identification under saturated output observation: Numerical simulation

 \section{Numerical simulation}

-In this section, we give an example to demonstrate the theoretical results obtained in this paper.
-We compare the convergence speeds and the MSE of the current algorithm with both the well-known nonlinear least-squares (NLS) and the TSQN algorithm in \cite{ZZtsqn} by a simulation example.
+The goal of this section is to provide a simulation example to demonstrate the theoretical results obtained in this paper.
+For that purpose, we will compare the convergence speeds and estimation error variance of our current asymptotically efficient algorithm (Algorithm \ref{alg2}) with two different algorithms: the SN algorithm $(\ref{sn})$ and also with the TSQN algorithm in \cite{ZZtsqn}.